CraigChaus/FindYourWayIn/docs/markdown/project-docs/advice.md

 ![Figure 3](./assets/Figure 3.png)

 #### 3. Header
-When implementing the upper part of the screen (header), a preliminary study using Gerkules (2022),  was carried out on the topic of choosing the optimal size of this header, its height, choosing the size of the main button (burger menu ) was also chosen within investigation by Jin, Plocher, & Kiff, (2007) as 48px.(w-12 in tailwind)  to make it user-friendly.
+When implementing the upper part of the screen (header), a preliminary study using Gerkules (2022),  was carried out on the topic of choosing the optimal size of this header, its height, choosing the size of the main button (burger menu ) was also chosen within investigation by Jin, Plocher, & Kiff, (2007) and Conradi, Busch & Alexander(2015) as 48px.(w-12 in tailwind) to make it comfortable to press while walking because future user will most probably use it during walking.
-Further, the search field is also made not by chance, the developers previewed the required minimum font size which is 16 px (Kennedy, 2021), for the convenience of the user and assigned font-size as 18 px.
+Further, the "search bar" field is also made not by chance, the developers previewed the required minimum font size which is 16 px (Kennedy, 2021), for the convenience of the user and assigned font-size as 18 px.
 The sizes of the other buttons had to be between 42px and 48px , according to Jin, Plocher, & Kiff, (2007) , thus the size of the category buttons was chosen taking into account the new design and a preliminary study of the required size of the secondary buttons.

 #### 4. First page and login page
 The Smart Solution students team suggested using multiple screens to log in and use the app.
 The developers at the general discussion decided to remove the first screen (Figure 4), which it did not carry any functions other than a greeting and further scrolling through it as unnecessary.
 Thus, first page was implemented in new version which can carry few functionality with choice: login, sign in or continue without registration (Figure 5).
-Moreover, since the application itself can be used without prior registration, it would probably be reasonable in the future to set the main screen with map (navigation page, Figure 2) as the very beginning one that will open immediately, while at the same time, if the user wants to register or log into his account, he can always quickly proceed to this process with using the account shortcut button located in the upper right corner
+Moreover, since the application itself can be used without prior registration, it would probably be reasonable in the future to set the main screen with map (navigation page, Figure 2) as the very beginning one that will open immediately, while at the same time, if the user wants to register or log into his account, he can always quickly proceed to this process with using the account shortcut button located in the upper right corner (Figure 3)

 Figure 4.

 ![Figure 4](./assets/Figure 4.png)

 Figure 5.